rpm-software-management/dnf-plugins-core/doc/repoclosure.rst

 -------

 ``--arch <arch>``
-    Query only packages for specified architecture, can be specified multiple times (default is all architectures).
+    Query only packages for specified architecture, can be specified multiple times (default is all compatible architectures with your system).
+To run repoclosure for arch incompatible with your system use ``--forcearch=<arch>`` option to change basearch.

 ``--best``
     Check only the newest packages per arch.